 Your red blood cells would be unable to carry oxygen without iron-rich hemoglobin, the latter a major component of red blood cells.
 In essence, iron is vital for the production of blood.
 Low levels of iron in the blood, also called anemia, have been shown to contribute to a myriad of health disturbances, including bone loss.

 Conventional recommendations for the treatment of anemia often include iron supplements or an increased consumption of meat.
-While meat is a rich natural source of iron, Savers know it is acidifying and should be consumed in moderation.
+While meat is a rich natural source of iron, Savers know it is acidifying and should be balanced with alkalizing foods.
 And iron supplements have undesirable side effects.

 The good news is that there are many bone-smart foods, most of which are Foundation Foods, that can help maintain or increase your iron levels.
 Today we present to you ten delicious foods that contain more iron than meat and the evidence-backed facts that show the beneficial effects of iron on bone health.